samjulien/blog/_posts/2018-05-30-introduction-to-web-authentication.markdown

 To better understand Web Authentication, let's go through a quick overview.

 ## Web Authentication In a Nutshell
-Let's take a look at the entities involved in Web Authentication:
+Let's take a look at the entities involved in WebAuthn:

 ![Web Authentication Entities](https://cdn.auth0.com/blog/webauthn/1-Web-Authentication-Entities.png)